 To get started, drive to Snoqualmie Pass and park anywhere you can at Summit West.
 Parking is free, but you may have to walk a little bit.
 Cross under I90 and then you’ll see a trail along the road on the right.
-After a short distance, you’ll see an unplowed road on the right, go up the road to the summer trailhead for the PCT north from Snoqualmie Pass.
+After a short distance, you’ll see an unplowed road on the right, go up the road to the summer trailhead to snowshoe the Pacific Crest Trail north from Snoqualmie Pass.

 Be aware that the summer outhouse at the trailhead is closed (and mostly buried) so you don’t count on being able to use it (there is WSDOT rest area at Snoqualmie Pass so you can use before you park).

 Once on the trail, the trail climbs steadily but not too steeply up the hillside.
 There are several stream crossings, depending on the conditions you may need to walk a few feet across the stream either with or without your snowshoes on (keeping them on is a little sketchy but not undoable if you’re very careful).
 About two miles in you’ll approach a slope which is where I turn around (you can also turn around sooner if you’re ready).
 This makes for an out and back outing of approximately 4 miles.